metacreek/springboard/CAPSTONE.md

 ![Architecture](./images/architecture.png)

-Data collection was run as a Python program on an Amazon EC2 instance, with results stored on S3.
-(I have since converted the data collection code to run inside a Docker container for greater portability.)
+Data collection was run as a Python program on an Amazon EC2 instance, with results stored in S3.
+All the data I collected was captured using this setup, but I have since converted the data collection code to run inside a Docker container for greater portability.

 The rest of the architecture runs on Google Cloud.
 I would not normally architect a system to be split between two clouds without a good reason.
 In this case, I found that many of the tools I needed were easier to